Dallas bankruptcy attorney, DFW bankruptcy attorney, Dallas bankruptcy, credit card debt, credit card lawsuits

 • Domestic Support Obligations, such as child support, spousal support, etc.

-• Debts for most government-sponsored or –guaranteed student loans.
+• Debts for most government-sponsored or guaranteed student loans.

-• Debts arising from a court judgment for death or personal injury caused by the debtor's drunk driving or from driving while under the influence of drugs or other substances.
+by the debtor’s drunk driving or from driving while under the influence of drugs

 • Debts incurred after a bankruptcy was filed.